 The library maintains print collections in eight provincial courthouses in addition to the main library collection in Brisbane at the QEII Courts of Law.
 It also continues to service chambers collections by undertaking regular maintenance of print subscription services and processing new acquisitions.
-In 2016-17 our combined print collection comprised over 160,000 items, with the library purchasing 283 new monographs during the year, and maintaining subscriptions to 417 print journals, legislation services and law reports series.
+In 2017-18 our combined print collection comprised over 160,000 items, with the library purchasing 249 new monographs during the year, and maintaining subscriptions to 420 print journals, legislation services and law reports series.

 For members of the judiciary their statewide desktop access to an expanding collection of online resources available via the library's Judicial Virtual Library (JVL) is their most comprehensive, current and reliable source of legal information.
-In 2016-17 the library catalogue enabled access to more than 65,000 online full text titles, including 35 new online titles purchased by the library during the year.
-During 2015-16 the library negotiated expanded access rights for many library members to 138 of the most popular online publications as part of its Virtual Legal Library (VLL) offering to the legal profession, and during 2016-17 many eligible Queensland legal practitioners registered for and began using this ground breaking service - accounting for almost a quarter of all use of the library's online collections.
+In 2017-18 the library catalogue enabled access to more than 65,000 online full text titles, with over 750 new records added to the catalogue during the year.
+During 2015-16 the library negotiated expanded access rights for many library members to 138 of the most popular online publications as part of its Virtual Legal Library (VLL) offering to the legal profession, and during 2017-18 an additional 437 Queensland legal practitioners registered for and began using this ground breaking service, an increase of 51% making 1293 in total.

-The library provides a range of current awareness services to judges and their associates, including the Judicial Daily Update service, a daily news and current awareness newsletter tailored for the Queensland judiciary.
+The library provides a range of current awareness services to judges and their associates, including the Judicial Daily Update service, a daily news and current awareness newsletter tailored specifically for the Queensland judiciary.
 It also publishes and distributes the Queensland Legal Update (QLU), a weekly email bulletin designed to update legal professionals on changes to legislation and developments in case law relevant to legal practice in Queensland.
-Use of the judicial current awareness services increased by 12% during the year, while use of QLU increased by 21% - with over 4100 subscribers.
+Together the judicial current awareness services and QLU recorded over 100,000 views during the year.

 As the publishing arm of the Queensland courts, the library has maintained its commitment to timely publication of the official version of full text judgments from Queensland courts and tribunals.
 Most decisions are published online within an hour of being handed down, making the SCLQ website the primary and most current and authoritative access point for Queensland case law.
-In 2016-17 the library published 2192 new decisions from Queensland courts and tribunals, including 332 judgments from the District Court.
-By the end of June 2017 the total number of full text Queensland decisions available from the library website was just under 37,800.
+In 2017-18 the library published over 1800 new decisions from Queensland courts and tribunals (excluding new collections).
+Some 248 of them were from the District Court and 72 were from the Planning and Environment Court.
+The library also expanded the publicly available case law by adding 1030 decisions of the historical Land and Resources Tribunal (2000-07), and creating new collections for Supreme and District Court pre-trial rulings.
+In 2017-18, 115 District Court pre-trial rulings were published in various places.
+By the end of June 2018 the total number of full text Queensland decisions available from the library website was over 41,000.
+The number of public sentencing remarks the library made available on its website increased more than eight-fold.

-From 1 July 2013 all responsibility for provision and maintenance of the Queensland Sentencing Information Service (QSIS) was transferred to the library from the Department of Justice and Attorney-General (DJAG).
-In the four years since then use of the service has continued to steadily increase.
-During 2016-17 there were 29,152 visits to the QSIS database (an average of 80 unique visits a day), resulting in over 420,000 page views.
-In the course of the year subscriptions to QSIS increased by 39 per cent, from 417 to 578.
-QSIS is relied upon by prosecutors, defence and the judiciary to promote consistency and fairness in sentencing criminal offenders and is available to all judges and their associates.
+The library is also responsible for provision and maintenance of the Queensland Sentencing Information Service (QSIS), with use of the service continuing to steadily increase.
+During 2017-18 there were over 40,000 visits to the QSIS database (an average of 112 unique visits a day), resulting in over 670,000 page views.
+In the course of the year subscriptions to QSIS increased by 20 per cent, from 578 to 691.
+QSIS is relied upon by the prosecution, defence and judiciary to promote consistency and fairness in sentencing criminal offenders and is available to all judges and their associates.